guptaanmol184/problem-solving/00-notes.md

 T: O(n)| S: O(n) -stack

 ## 100 Same tree
+Tuesday (19/07)
 P: Given 2 binary tree's.
 Identify if they are same.
 Same implies their values and structure are same.

 S: DFS and compare nodes.
 - Recursive: super easy
 - Iterative: Slightly more implementation.
 Stack comes into picture instead of call stack
 T: O(n)| S: O(n)

+## 572 Subtree Of Another Tree
+Tuesday (19/07)
+P: Given a tree and a another tree.
+Determine if the another tree is a sub tree of the given tree.

+S:
+- DFS on the tree, using the above Same Tree to check if the tree is a subtree of the given tree n - size of tree m - size of another tree
+T: O(n * m)| S: O(n + m) approx space - stack